Welcome to Sky #2: Player Actions

 Units are the primary driving force behind combat in SkyWeaver, and form the core of most decks' offensive and defensive options.

 During your turn, you can play any Unit(s) from your hand that you have enough Mana for, provided you do not already have six Units in play, as that's the limit for in-play Units.
 Most Units enter play sleeping, so you cannot attack with them the turn you play them, which is an important consideration when planning your strategy.

-A Play effect, on the other hand, will only trigger when you “play” the Unit from your hand by paying its Mana cost.
+A Play effect, on the other hand, will only trigger when you “Play” the Unit from your hand by paying its Mana cost.
 Many Play effects require you to choose a target when they are used.

-Targeted Spells are those which require some kind of target to be played, which may have limitations - target a unit, target a Hero, etc. These are most commonly removal Spells like Arcane Ray, or Spells that heal/buff Units like Waneblade, but can also encompass Spells that need to choose a Hero to use their effects, like Rise!
+Targeted Spells require some kind of specific target to be played, - a Unit, a Hero, etc. These are most commonly removal Spells like Arcane Ray, or Spells that power up Units, like Wane Blade, but can also encompass Spells that need to choose a Hero to use their effects, like Rise!

 Non-targeted Spells, on the other hand, are those which have global effects, and as a rule, can typically be played so long as you have enough Mana.
 This category frequently includes Spells that draw cards, like Treasure Chest, Spells that affect multiple Units at once, like Forest Fire, and Spells that summon Units, like Entwail.

-Playing Attached Spells and Removing Enchantments
+Playing Attached Spells and Removing Enchants

-Other Strategic Actions & Gameplay Tips
+Other Strategy & Gameplay Tips

 Beyond the tangible actions you can take to advance the immediate state of the game, there are other strategic actions you can take to try to get the edge over your opponent.
 As these are strategic, rather than mechanical, you can preform them on your opponent's turn.